Thank you for subscribing to OptinMonster!

 Often these programs block e-mails that you actually want to get.
 Here’s how you can help the system prevent “false positives” and join the fight against spam.

-Solution: White-list Emails from OptinMonster
+Solution: Allow Emails from OptinMonster

-A whitelist is a list of email addresses of people who you want to receive emails from (and the system will never block those).
+An allow-list or safe-senders list is a list of email addresses of people who you want to receive emails from (and the system will never block those).

 It’s a way for you tell your email provider that Syed from OptinMonster is my friend, and I actually want to learn from him.

 When you do this, email providers actually use your list to make adjustments to their overall filtering system which in turn helps the entire world!